What is a general description of the program?

 What is the accreditation status of the program?

-On October 9, 2009 the maximum accreditation status of 10 years was granted to the Nurse Anesthesia Program by the Council on Accreditation (COA).
+On October 9, 2009 the maximum accreditation status of 10 years was granted to the Nurse Anesthesia Program by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 Initial accreditation was granted by the COA in June 2006.

 The COA may be contacted at: